yuchanns/ltask-go/README.md

 # ltask-go

-A showcase of how to build a lua library with [go.yuchanns.xyz/lua](https://github.com/yuchanns/lua) the lua go-binding.
+A rewrite of [cloudwu/ltask](https://github.com/cloudwu/ltask) in Go.

 ## Caution